-Andrew and his brother Simon, whom Jesus called Peter, believed John's word about Jesus and met him.
+John the Baptist pointed two of his disciples, Andrew and a friend, to Jesus, so they followed him and he invited them to stay with him that day.
+Andrew then brought his brother Simon to Jesus.
+Jesus gave rock-solid Simon the name Peter (Cephas/keefa in Aramaic, Petros in Greek).
+They believed John's word about Jesus and spent time with him.
 Jesus invited Philip and Nathanael to join him and soon the word spread.
 Two others among many who followed Jesus from the time of John's baptizing were Joseph and Matthias.27